finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 [EARLY ACCESS] Update instrument identifier

-Update, insert or delete a single instrument identifier for a single instrument.
-If it is not being deleted  the identifier will be updated if it already exists and inserted if it does not.
+Create, update or delete a particular instrument identifier for an instrument.
+To delete the identifier, leave the value unspecified in the request.
+If not being deleted, the  identifier is updated if it exists and created if it does not.

 ### Example